Pony Sager

-Samuel B. "Pony" Sager (August 12, 1848 – October 15, 1928) was a Major League Baseball left fielder and shortstop for one month in 1871.
-He played for the Rockford Forest Citys of the National Association.
+Samuel B. "Pony" Sager (August 12, 1848 – October 15, 1928) was a professional baseball player.
+He played for one month in 1871 for the Rockford Forest Citys of the National Association.

 From May 6 to May 30, Sager played in eight games for the club, four in left field and four at shortstop.
 He was a below-average fielder at both positions, but did show speed and a strong bat.
 He went 11-for-39 (.282) with five runs batted in, five stolen bases, and nine runs scored.
+He left the team in June after suffering a minor injury.

-One of Sager's teammates on the Forest Citys was 19-year-old future Baseball Hall of Famer Cap Anson, his teammate from Marshalltown, Iowa whom he convinced the team to sign.
+He was long thought to have been born in Marshalltown, Iowa, as he had played for the Marshalltown club alongside Cap Anson and had been signed by Rockford from that team.
+Later research found that he was a ringer brought in to play for Marshalltown, and a native of Holmesburg, Pennsylvania.